akubera/levelpy/README.rst

 -----

-LevelPy is a project that does not directly access a LevelDB instance, but intends to be a thin wrapper around other implementations, providing a simple and pythonic interface to the lower level database.
+LevelPy is a project that does not directly access a LevelDB instance, but intends to be a thin wrapper around other implementations, providing a common, simple, pythonic interface to the lower level database.

 **LevelPy alone does *NOT* provide access to a database, nor does it declare one as a dependency.
 It is up to YOU to **choose and install such a package.**